Kingdom of Hungary: The divided kingdom

 On 29 February 1528, King John I of Hungary received the support of the Ottoman Sultan.
 A three-sided conflict ensued as Ferdinand moved to assert his rule over as much of the Hungarian kingdom as he could.
 By 1529 the kingdom had been split into two parts: Habsburg Hungary and the "eastern-Kingdom of Hungary".
 At this time there were no Ottomans on Hungarian territories, except Srem's important castles.
 In 1532, Nikola Jurišić defended Kőszeg and stopped a powerful Ottoman army.
 By 1541, the fall of Buda marked a further division of Hungary into three areas.
 The country remained divided until the end of the 17th century.

+In 1547, the Truce of Adrianople was signed between Charles V and Suleiman the Magnificent.
+Through this treaty, Ferdinand I of Austria and Charles V recognized total Ottoman control of Hungary, and agreed to pay to the Ottomans a yearly tribute of 30,000 gold florins for their Habsburg possessions in northern and western Hungary.

 On 1 May 1566, Suleiman I led an Ottoman invasion of Habsburg-controlled Hungary, the Ottoman forces of which was one of the most sizable armies he had led in his rule of 46 years.
 After reaching Belgrade and met with John II Sigismund Zápolya on 27 June, Suleiman I learned that a Croatian-Hungarian nobleman, Nikola IV Zrinski, Ban of Croatia, accomplished an attack on an Ottoman military camp at Siklós.
 Suleiman I held off his attack of Eger for the time being, and began to set off towards Nikola IV Zrinski's fortress at Szigetvár.
 From 2 August to 7 September, the Ottoman forces had laid siege to the fortress with a force, at the least, of 150,000 against Zrinski's 2,300 defenders.
 While the siege turned into a victory for the Ottomans, it came at the cost of: 25,000 Ottoman soldiers and Suleiman I, who before the final battle of Szigetvár, due to natural causes of old age and illness.

 In the following centuries there were numerous attempts to push back the Ottoman forces, such as the Long War or Thirteen Years' War (29 July 1593 – 1604/11 November 1606) led by a coalition of Christian forces.
 In 1644 the Winter Campaign by Miklós Zrínyi burnt the crucial Suleiman Bridge of Osijek in eastern Slavonia, interrupting a Turkish supply line in Hungary.
 At the Battle of Saint Gotthard (1664), Austrians and Hungarians defeated the Turkish army.

 After the Ottoman siege of Vienna failed in 1683, the Habsburgs went on the offensive against the Turks.
 By the end of the 17th century, they managed to invade the remainder of the historical Kingdom of Hungary and the principality of Transylvania.
 For a while in 1686, the capital Buda was again free from the Ottoman Empire, with the aid of other Europeans.